SCUTjinchengli/LCCGAN-v2/README.md

 ![][2]

-* AutoEncoder (AE) learns embeddings on the latent manifold.
+* AutoEncoder (AE) learns the embeddings on the latent manifold.

 * Local Coordinate Coding (LCC) learns local coordinate systems.
 Specifically, we train LCCGAN-v1 with q=2 and LCCGAN-v2 with q=3.

 * The LCC sampling method is conducted on the latent manifold.

+* The LCCGAN is a general framework that can be applied to different GAN methods.

 ## Dependencies